fdcoull/set08103_assessment/use-cases/use-case-5.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 5 Provide employee details to finance

 ## CHARACTERISTIC INFORMATION